clbarnes/jeiss-specs/README.md

 ## General notes

+- The value of `FileMagicNum` must be 3555587570
 - Arrays are in column-major ("Fortran") order.
 - Multi-byte data is in big-endian byte order, little-endian bit order.
 - Date is stored as `DD/MM/YYYY`, for some reason.
 - `specs/v0.tsv` is not a spec in its own right, but a core metadata common across all versions.
 In some cases, these fields determine the size of later metadata fields, so it's convenient to parse this first.
 - The image data begins at offset 1024, and has shape (`ChanNum`, `XResolution`, `YResolution`).
 - There may be a binary footer of indeterminate length, after the image data.

+Some of this information is encoded in `misc.toml`.

 ## dtype